sfg-taxonpages/plecoptera/pages/home.md

 # {{ app:project_name }}

-The Plecoptera Species File group builds a comprehensive source for knowledge about the world’s stoneflies.
-Information found here includes valid names, their synonyms, bibliographic data, specimen data, images, sounds, and distributions for stoneflies of the world.
-Our site seeks to include and serve an expanding group of stakeholders such as taxonomists, ecologists, policy makers, and educators.
+The **Plecoptera Species File** group builds a **comprehensive source for knowledge about the world’s stoneflies**.
+Information found here includes _valid names, their synonyms, bibliographic data, specimen data, images, sounds, and distributions_ for stoneflies of the world.
+Our site seeks to include and serve an expanding group of stakeholders such as _taxonomists, ecologists, policy makers, and educators_.
+We welcome you to join us in our efforts.

 <autocomplete-otu class="w-80 place-content-center" placeholder="Search by taxon name"/>

-Try searching any taxa from order to subspecies!
+#### Try searching any taxa from **order** to **subspecies**!

 <!-- _Try searching for species _[Capnia atra](http://plecoptera.speciesfile.org/Common/basic/Taxa.aspx?TaxonNameID=1154625)_, or start at_ Family _[Capniidae](http://plecoptera.speciesfile.org/Common/basic/Taxa.aspx?TaxonNameID=1154419),_  or Genus _[Capnia](http://plecoptera.speciesfile.org/Common/basic/Taxa.aspx?TaxonNameID=1154510)._ -->